mbellman/access/docs/README.md

 ---

-# Internals
+## Internals
-The following includes patterns and utilities that aren't available as methods to be called, but are instead constructs used in the library's design.
+The following includes patterns and utilities that aren't available as explicit API methods, but are instead constructs used in the library's design.

 ---

 # definer
-A **definer** function is returned by invoking [Class()](#class).
+A **definer** function is returned by invoking [Class()](#class) and is used to extend base classes, implement an interface, and define class members via its returned [builder](#builder) function.

 ### Usage
 `Class('MyClass')(builder);`